Gianmarco0001/StudyPlanner/README.md

 Run the program with `python3 studyplanner.py` or `py studyplanner.py`

+If you are having trouble with Python or don't feel like installing it, you can also run the executable located inside the 'dist' folder.
+Windows only.

 # Usage

     1. Clone the repository or download the study_plan.py file.